We use cookies to help us improve and protect our services. By continuing to use the site, you agree to our Privacy and Cookies Policy

 Instagram LinkedIn TikTok Facebook Twitter

 Whenever you apply for a new credit product, like a personal loan or a credit card, the lender will do a credit check as part of the approval process.
+This may be a soft credit check or a hard credit check.

 Below we will look at the differences between soft and hard credit checks and how they can influence your credit score.